Fitness Model Katelyn Runck Shows Off Insanely Chiseled Abs In See-Through White Lingerie

 Fitness model Katelyn Runck is driving fans wild with her new Instagram post

-In the series of photos, Katelyn is rocking some skimpy sheer white lingerie that does a great job of showcasing her chiseled six-pack.
+In the series of photos, Katelyn is rocking some skimpy, sheer white lingerie that does a great job of showcasing her chiseled six-pack.
 The bra is minuscule and appears ill-equipped to contain Katelyn’s cleavage and the undies don’t offer much coverage either.

-But even though it appears to be a lingerie ad, Katelyn’s caption reveals that she’s actually promoting the bunch of red roses that she is balancing on her leg.
-The flowers are from a company called Dose Of Roses who state on their Instagram page that their floral arrangements last up to five years.
+Even though it appears to be a lingerie ad, Katelyn’s caption reveals that she’s actually promoting the bunch of red roses that she is balancing on her leg.
+The flowers are from a company called Dose of Roses.
+According to their Instagram page, their floral arrangements last up to five years.

-But it seems that Katelyn’s fans didn’t notice the caption since most of their comments focused on her amazing figure.
+It seems that Katelyn’s fans didn’t notice the caption since most of their comments focused on her amazing figure.

 “How rich, lovely, sensual, sexy and beautiful woman,” one fan wrote.